quiltdata/quilt/docs/advanced-features/sso-permissions.md

 to false (except the user with `admin@example.com` email)
 1. all other users will have `ReadQuiltBucket` role

-NOTE: Unrecognized users will have their role set to the `default_role`, but their admin flag will be unchanged.
+> Note: Unrecognized users will have their role set to the `default_role`, but their admin flag will be unchanged.